 Contributions of property other than cash.
-If a corporation (other than a closely held or personal service corporation) contributes property other than cash and claims over a \$500 deduction for the property, it must attach a schedule to the return describing the kind of property contributed and the method used to determine its fair market value (FMV).
-Closely held corporations and personal service corporations must complete Form 8283, Noncash Charitable Contributions, and attach it to their returns.
-All other corporations generally must complete and attach Form 8283 to their returns for contributions of property (other than money) if the total claimed deduction for all property contributed was more than \$5,000.
+If a corporation contributes property other than cash and claims over a \$500 deduction for the property, it must, generally, attach a schedule to the return describing the kind of property contributed and the method used to determine its fair market value (FMV).
+Attach Form 8283, Noncash Charitable Contributions, to the return for contributions of property (other than money) if the total claimed deduction for all property contributed was more than \$5,000.
 Special rules apply to the contribution of certain property.
 See the Instructions for Form 8283.